 Indonesia and Malaysia account for 85% of palm oil production.
 The ubiquitous oil is contained in everyday products from chocolate and oven chips to cosmetics.

-Palm oil production accounted for 2.3% of global deforestation between 1990 and 2008; 12,000 premature human deaths in 2015 caused by air pollution across Indonesia; the loss of critically endangered orangutans; and exploitation of workers and child labour.
+Palm oil production accounted for 2.3% of global deforestation between 1990 and 2008, 12,000 premature human deaths in 2015 caused by air pollution across Indonesia; the loss of critically endangered orangutans, and exploitation of workers and child labor.
 It underscores serious supply-chain issues.

 Palm oil also has health benefits relative to other oils.
 It is naturally trans-fat free, while fortified palm oil is used by governments in Sub-Saharan Africa and Southeast Asia to combat Vitamin A deficiencies.